-After the teething process, you need to learn how to deal with your infant’s teeth!
+After the teething process ends, it’s time to learn how to deal with your infant’s new teeth!
 Early dental care and instruction is the most crucial aspect of your child’s dental future.
-Our Hinsdale Dentists provide all phases of pediatric dental care, kids’ oral care kits, and tips on developing healthy, decay-resistant teeth.
+Our team provides all phases of pediatric dental care, kids’ oral care kits, and tips on developing healthy, decay-resistant teeth.

 Download our Laser Pediatric Dentistry article to learn more!